oagml/oagml/README.md

-- 👋 Hi, I’m @oagml
+- 👋 Hiya fellas
-- 👀 I’m interested in embedded systems and artificial intelligence
+- 👀 I’m interested in python and computer science, check out some of my projects.
-- 🌱 I’m currently learning deep learning
-- 💞️ I’m looking to collaborate on exploring new data and deep learning models
-- 📫 How to reach me

 <!---
 oagml/oagml is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.